 Robert Hariri, M.D., Ph.D.
-Dr. Hariri, M.D., Ph.D.
-Dr. Hariri, M.D., Ph.D. became a member of our board of directors in September 2015.
+Dr. Hariri, M.D., Ph.D. became a member of our board of directors in September 2015 and serves as Chairman of the Scientific and Technology Committee and member of the Audit Committee and Nomination and Governance Committee of our board of directors.
 Dr. Hariri has been the chairman, founder and chief scientific officer of Celgene Cellular Therapeutics, a division of Celgene Corporation, since 2005.
-Prior to joining Celgene Cellular Therapeutics, as president in 2002, Dr. Hariri salso a fundamental cell therapeutics, which was acquired by Celgene in 2002.
-Dr. Hariri is also a co-founder and president of Human Longevity, Inc., a genomics and cell-therapeutics, which was acquired by Celgene in 2002.
-Dr. Hariri is also a Cell-therapeutics, which was acquired by Celgene in 2002.
-Dr. Hariri is also a fundamental Companies and cell-therapeutics, which was acquired by Celgene in 2002.
-Dr. Hariri is also a fundamental Companies and cell-therapeutics, which was acquired by Celgene in 2002.
-Dr. Hariri is also a fundamental Companies and Cell-therapeutics, which is awarded by the X Prize Foundation.
-Dr. Hariri is also a Trustee of the J. Craig Venter Institute and the Liberty Science Center and has been appointed Commissioner of Cancer Research by New Jersey Governor, Christic.
+Prior to joining Celgene Cellular Therapeutics as president in 2002, Dr. Hariri was founder, chairman and chief scientific officer at Anthrogenesis Corporation/LIFEBANK, Inc., a privately held biomedical technology and service corporation involved in the area of human stem cell therapeutics, which was acquired by Celgene in 2002.
+Dr. Hariri is also co-founder and president of Human Longevity, Inc., a genomics and cell-therapy company.
+He serves on numerous Boards of Directors including Myos Corporation (Nasdaq: MYOS), Provista Diagnostics and Bionik Laboratories Corp (OTCQX: BNKL) and is a member of the Board of Visitors of the Columbia University School of Engineering & Applied Sciences and the Science & Technology Council of the College of Physicians and Surgeons; as well as a member of the Scientific Advisory Board for the Archon X PRIZE for Genomics, which is awarded by the X Prize Foundation.
+Dr. Hariri is also a Trustee of the J. Craig Venter Institute and the Liberty Science Center and has been appointed Commissioner of Cancer Research by New Jersey Governor, Chris Christie.
 Dr. Hariri was recipient of the Thomas Alva Edison Award in 2007 and 2011, and has received numerous other honors for his many contributions to biomedicine and aviation.
 Dr. Hariri received his undergraduate training at Columbia College and Columbia University School of Engineering and Applied Sciences and was awarded his M.D. and Ph.D. degrees from Cornell University Medical College.
-Dr. Hariri received his surgical training at The New York Hospital-Cornell Medical Center where he also directed the Airken Neurosurgery Laboratory and the Center for Trauma Research.
-Dr. Hariri's training as a scientist, his knowledge and experience with respect to the biomedical and pharmaceutical industries and his extensive research and experience makes him well-qualified to serve as a member of the board of directors.
+Dr. Hariri received his surgical training at The New York Hospital-Cornell Medical Center where he also directed the Aitken Neuro

 Ramkumar Mandalam, Ph.D.
-Dr. Mandalam became a member of our board of directors in June 2014.
-He is member of the Compensation Committee and Governance and Nominating Committee.
+Dr. Mandalam became a member of our board of directors in June 2014 and serves as Chairman of the Governance and Nomination Committee and member of the Compensation Committee our board of directors.
 Dr. Mandalam is the President and CEO of Cellerant Therapeutics, Inc., a clinical stage biotechnology company developing novel cell-based and antibody therapies for cancer treatment and blood-related disorders.
 Prior to joining Cellerant in 2005, he was the Executive Director of Product Development at Geron Corporation, a biopharmaceutical company where he managed the development and manufacturing of cell based therapies for treatment of degenerative diseases and cancer.
 From 1994 to 2000, he held various positions in research and development at Aastrom Biosciences, where he was responsible for programs involving ex vivo expansion of human bone marrow stem cells and dendritic cells.
+Dr. Mandalam received his Ph.D. in Chemical Engineering from the University of Michigan, Ann Arbor, Michigan.
 Dr. Mandalam is the author or co-author of several publications, patent applications, and abstracts.
 Dr. Mandalam's training as a scientist, extensive background in biotechnology and management expertise and makes him well-qualified to serve as a member of the board of directors.